brett-ranieri/meet/README.md

-# meet App
+# Meet App

-Application that allows users to check what events are going on in the city of their choice.
+Application that allows users to browse upcoming events going on in a multitude of international cities.

 ## Project Objective